Created by: Kristinn Magnusson

-In most cases that is the preferred behavior but in some cases, you would need to be notified on each execution if there are any open exceptions, or you would need to be notified when exceptions are closed.
+In most cases that is the preferred behaviour but in some cases, you would need to be notified on each execution if there are any open exceptions, or you would need to be notified when exceptions are closed.

-In this release, we have redesigned how to configure when exception emails are sent, so now you can choose to receive email on new exception, whenever there are open exceptions or when exceptions are fixed.
+In this release, we have redesigned how to configure when exception emails are sent, so now you can choose to receive email on new exceptions, whenever there are open exceptions or when exceptions are fixed.

-Furthermore you can also choose to include a list of open exceptions and fixed exceptions in the email.
+Furthermore, you can also choose to include a list of open exceptions and fixed exceptions in the email.